September 28, 2022 Important Update on LRAP

 There are no citizenship or immigration status requirements to qualify for the program.

-All landlords can apply when the program opens.
-For the first 45 days of the program, priority is given to landlords who own a building with 20 or fewer units.
-After 45 days, applications for all eligible landlords will be processed on a first-come, first-served basis as long as funds are available.
+All landlords were eligible to apply for LRAP when the program opened.
+For the first 45 days of the program, priority was given to landlords who own a building with 20 or fewer units.
+After 45 days, applications for all eligible landlords were processed on a first-come, first-served basis as long as funds were available.

 Consistent with the ERAP program, landlords/owners of units where the current or former tenant household's rent is limited to a percentage of household income may apply for assistance, but the application will not be assessed for eligibility until all other applications have been considered and will receive assistance only to the extent funds remain available.